 Park and ride

-The buses depart every 4 minutes during peak times and every 7 minutes during off-peak times.
+The University Park and Ride bus service runs every 10 minutes and will drop you off just outside Portsmouth Guildhall.
 Please allow about 20 minutes to get to us from the car park.

 If you need help on arrival at the Park and Ride or when you get dropped off, look out for our student ambassadors (dressed in purple).